zmartzone/lua-resty-openidc/README.md

              -- if you want to accept unsigned tokens (using the -- "none" signature algorithm) then set this to true.
              --accept_none_alg = false

+             -- if you want to reject tokens signed using an algorithm -- not supported by lua-resty-jwt set this to false.
+If -- you leave it unset, the token signature will not be -- verified at all.
+             --accept_unsupported_alg = true

           }